Connect a Build Tool to Artifactory with JFrog CLI

 jf rt curl -XGET "/api/build/my-app/1"

-Or visit Artifactory UI > Builds > my-app > 1 to see the build-info with its dependencies, artifacts, environment variables, and Git context.
+3. Or open Artifactory UI > Builds > my-app > 1 to view the build-info with dependencies, artifacts, environment variables, and Git context.

 CI/CD Integration